nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The specified status keyword is not a valid status.
   * 1a1.
-SellSavvy displays an error message "Invalid command format!" and provides the available status keywords.
+SellSavvy displays an error and provides the available status keywords.

   Use case ends.